100 Best Books of All Time

 55. The Age of Innocence by Edith Warton (1920)

 This is a tale of love in the time of rigid societal requirements of New York City’s upper class.
 Newland Archer, an attorney from a respected family, is engaged to May Welland.
 Despite his betrothal, Archer finds himself taken by Countess Ellen Olenska, Welland’s unconventional cousin.
 Despite his own personal desires, Archer marries Welland as he has promised but continues to see Olenska.
 This best-of-both-worlds approach seems to please Newland, but his dreams ultimately come to an end as he’s forced to face the life he wants versus the life society expects him to lead.
-The book has sparked discussions in classrooms for a century.
+The book has sparked discussions in book clubs and classrooms for a century.

 56. The Amazing Adventures of Kavalier & Clay by Michael Chabon (2000)